 Removing Chewing Gum With Household Products

-When all else fails, there are a few common household items that can also do the trick when it comes to getting chewing gum out of clothes.
+When all else fails, there are a few common household items that can also do the trick for getting chewing gum out of clothes.
+Always test these on a hidden area first.

 And that’s How You Remove Chewing Gum from Clothes